VArterJr/vadc/tech.md

 ### Other Software Projects
 This is just a partial list of the dozens of my "retired" software projects...

 * Numerous scripts, written in various scripting languages, that make/made my life easier.
 I still use quite a few of these.
 The repo is available on GitHub.
-If you are interested in access just drop me an email.
+If you are interested in access, just drop me an email.
 * Service Control - Automation for starting / stopping Windows Services (AutoIt)
 * ProtoNotes - A simple daily diary organized by dates.
 (C++)
 * SuperBarX - A "super utility bar" for Windows 2000 and XP.
 (C++)